-resave the MVR sample dataset as ‘.hdf5’ format for fast viewing with ‘Bigdataviewer’ to check quality of coregistration between dOPM view 1&2
+Resave the MVR sample dataset into the ‘.hdf5’ format for fast viewing with the ‘Bigdataviewer’ and to check the quality of the co-registration between dOPM views 1&2.

-Visually inspect coregistration quality of sample data
+Visually inspect coregistration quality of sample data using the Bigdataviewer.

-Define a bounding box to crop out a sub-volume
+If required, define a bounding box to crop out a sub-volume containing a region of interest.

-Extract processed single view or fused datasets – resliced, de-skewed and dOPM view1&2 co-registered data
+Extract processed single view or fused datasets – resliced, de-skewed and dOPM view1&2 co-registered data.

-At this point the user has 3D datasets transformed into lab/microscope Cartesian coordinates so can carry out routine 3D image analysis from here on in.
+At this point the user has 3D datasets transformed into the microscope Cartesian coordinates, and these images can be used for data visualisation or fed into a 3D image analysis software package or script.

 Prerequisites

-For deeper understanding of the MVR plugin read the following links, and references within
+For more information on the MVR plugin, see the following links and references within:

 https://imagej.net/plugins/multiview-reconstruction